qinguorui2001/tp/docs/UserGuide.md

 on an ***OR*** basis, where if a student matches at **least one keyword**, that student will be considered as matched and thus displayed.

-Format: `find [n/NAME] [m/MODULE] [t/TUTORIAL_NUMBER]...`
+Format: `find [n/NAME] [m/MODULE] [t/TAG]...`

 **Note:**
 1. At least one prefix is required.
-2. Ordering of prefixes are not strict, and allows for multiple keywords
+2. Ordering of prefixes are not strict and multiple keywords are allowed.
 3. Keywords are **case-insensitive** <br> e.g. `cs1101s` will match `CS1101S`.
-4. Partial names will be matched. <br> e.g. `n/Hans` will match `Hans Bo`.
+4. Each part of name seperated by space will match the full name. <br> e.g. `n/Hans` will match `Hans Bo`.
-5. If there are two identical prefixes in the command, only the last one works.
-6. Students' names matching at least one keyword will be returned (i.e. `OR` search). <br>
+5. Students' names matching at least one keyword will be returned (i.e. `OR` search). <br>
    e.g. `n/Hans Bo` will return `Hans Gruber`, `Bo Yang`.
-7. We can search for multiple fields, e.g., modules at once, separated by a whitespace. <br>
+6. We can search for multiple fields, e.g., modules at once, separated by a whitespace. <br>
-   e.g. `m/CS1101S CS2103T` will return people who take either / or both modules.
+   e.g. `m/CS1101S CS2103T` will return people who take either modules.

 Examples:
-* `find n/Bernice` returns the students with name `Bernice`.
+* `find n/Bernice` returns the students with name of `Bernice`.
 * `find m/CS1101S` returns the students with module `CS1101S`.
 * `find t/Lab15` returns the students with tutorial `Lab15`.
-* `find n/Bernice m/MA1521` returns the students with name `Bernice` or study module `MA1521`.
+* `find n/Bernice m/MA1521` returns the students with name of `Bernice` or study module `MA1521`.
 * `find m/CM1417 t/Group04` returns the students with module `CM1417` or in tutorial `Group04`.
-* `find n/Evian m/CS2103T t/Group10` returns the students who at least satisfy one of requirements: with name `Evian`, study module`CS2103T` and in tutorial `Group10`.
+* `find n/Evian m/CS2103T t/Group10` returns the students who at least satisfy one of the requirements: with name of `Evian`, study module`CS2103T` and in tutorial `Group10`.
-* `find t/E34 n/Brian m/GEQ1000` returns the students who at least satisfy one of requirements: with name `Brian`, study module`GEQ1000` and in tutorial `E34`.
+* `find t/E34 n/Brian m/GEQ1000` returns the students who at least satisfy one of the requirements: with name of `Brian`, study module`GEQ1000` and in tutorial `E34`.
-* `find n/alex david m/cs1231 cs2103t` returns the students who at least satisfy one of requirements: with name contains `david` or `alex`, study module`cs1231` or `cs2103t`.
+* `find n/alex david m/cs1231 cs2103t` returns the students who at least satisfy one of the requirements: `david` or `alex` or both can be part of their names seperated by space, study module`cs1231` or `cs2103t`.

 ![result for 'find Example'](images/userguide/findExample.png)

-### Deleting an assignment with deadline : `remove`
+### Deleting an assignment with a deadline: `remove`

 Removes the specified assignment from the displayed assignment list.

 Format: `remove INDEX`

-* Removes the assignment at `INDEX` in currently displayed assignment list of a student.
+* Removes the assignment at `INDEX` in the currently displayed assignment list of a student.

 Examples:
 * `remove 10` deletes the 10th assignment in the displayed assignment list

-### Marking an assignment : `done`
+### Marking an assignment: `done`

 Marks a specified assignment's deadline of a student as completed.
-* Assignments with uncompleted/pending status will have an orange tag.
+* Assignments with pending status will have an orange tag.
 * Assignments with completed status will have a green tag.
-* Only works if currently displayed assignment list is non-empty.
+* Only works if currently displayed assignment list is not empty.

 Format: `done INDEX`